Spring School

 it is also mostly above the fog with a splendid view into the valley.

-• Application for a travel grant is possible for members of low and lower-middle income countries.
-A short statement of intent, why the person wants to participate including why the travel grant is needed.
+• Application for 4 travel grants (each up to € 500) is possible for members of low, lower-middle and upper-middle income countries.
+A short letter of intent, why the person wants to participate including why the travel grant is needed.

 • Previous awardees might apply again, but will be placed on the waiting list to give new applicants a chance.